 Packaging ESP-IDF Components

-This tutorial will guide you through packaging a simple ESP-IDF component.
-You will learn how to create all the necessary files and upload your component to the ESP Component Registry.
+This tutorial will walk you through the process of packaging a simple ESP-IDF component.
+You will learn how to create the required files and upload your component to the ESP Component Registry.

 Prerequisites